 - If using traveler’s checks (most people no longer bother), carry larger denominations such as $50 or $100.
 You will be charged a fee per check when cashing them and this can add up if you have a lot of small notes.

 - Never ask a taxi driver for accommodation or restaurant recommendations.
-They will always plug a family member’s business.
+They will always plug a friend or family member’s business.
 Never let them talk you into changing your original destination; many times they get a commission and you get to pay the difference!

 - T.A.T. is not a helpful government agency.
 They are there for one reason: to make money!
 Book tickets directly yourself and save a bundle.
 Or book through your friendly guesthouse; they can use the money more than T.A.T.